VuThach3001/IELTS/markdown_ver/WRITING/AGGREGATE.md

 **Paragraph 2:** Giải thích tại sao computers không thể thay thế được public museums.

-Public museums generally do not display historical objects in isolation.
-In fact, they often try to provide a comprehensive
+Public museums generally do not display historical objects **in isolation**.
+In fact, they often try to provide a comprehensive historical story that gradually sheds light on many complex knowledge pieces and **immerse** observers in a completely new **realm**.
+As a result, rather than **sporadically** viewing each object on computer, people who come to public museums can understand history at a new level, making public museums highly valuable and necessary in this day and age.

+**3. Closing**

+In conclusion, despite the claim that public museums and art galleries have a diminishing role in helping people experience historical and artistic objects, I strongly disagree with this suggestion.
+Not only can these places provide a detailed observation of pieces of significant value, but they can also heighten the sensation and feeling of observers, leading to a superior experience.

+---

+**Too much emphasis is given for the education of students.
+More government money should be spent on free time activities for young people**

+**To what extent do you agree of disagree?**

+**1. Opening**